Continuing Professional Development Workshops and Credentialing

 How do faculty earn CPD credentials?

-Credentials for our extended (Level 2-4) programming are issued upon completion of the full course/community.
+Credentials for Level 2 and Level 3 are issued upon completion of the full course/community.

-Stearns Center staff will review Annotated Course Documents at the end of each term to assess your application of workshop concepts, and issue your credential.
+Workshops and certifications may be repeated as faculty can demonstrate that they are working on different courses or course projects.
+Stearns Center staff will confirm your workshop participation and issue your credential.
 We encourage faculty to list these credentials in their annual reports, on their cv’s, and/or in other materials relevant to their learning and achievements as teachers.

 I completed CRA/PPF/Primer previously; does that count?